Capital Region Denmark Travel Guide

 Approx. 1 EUR = 7.45 DKK, ONE US dollar = 6.85 DKK.
 Credit/debit cards are widely accepted; contactless payment is common.
 Cash is less used, but ATMs are available.

 Tipping is not mandatory or generally expected.
-Charges for service are usually part of the price.
+Service charges are usually part of the price.
 Rounding up for exceptional service is appreciated but optional.

-Consider a Copenhagen Card, walk or bike everywhere, prepare your own food, try street food, and visit free attractions like Freetown Christiania or the National Museum of Denmark.
+Consider a Copenhagen Card, walk or cycle everywhere, prepare your own food, try street food, and visit free attractions like Freetown Christiania or the National Museum of Denmark.

 No specific vaccinations are required.
 Routine vaccinations (MMR, DTP, Polio) should be current.
 Consult your doctor for personalized advice.